How to Planning Your Dream Wedding: What No One Tells You

 How many people you actually want there

-What kind of atmosphere you want (formal, relaxed, indoors, outdoor)
+What kind of atmosphere you want (formal, relaxed, indoors, outdoors)

 Your top priorities (location, view, catering, exclusivity)